xiangaoole/spring-practice/README.md

 - v2: add a simple servlet page
 - v3: add a simple mvc structure
 - v4: make JDBC using DriverManager or JNDI
+- v4.1: use JPA to manage database connect.
+- v4.2: use JMX to enable JConsole monitor your model.

 ## v3 : MVC